Ke Shaomin

-Ke Shaomin (柯劭忞, 1850–1933), courtesy name Fengsun (鳳孫), also known by his art name Liaoyuan (蓼園), was a Chinese historian from Jiaozhou, Shandong.
+Ke Shaomin (柯劭忞, 1850–1933), courtesy name Fengsun (鳳孫), also known by his art name Liaoyuan (蓼園), was a Chinese historian from Jiaozhou, Laizhou Prefecture, Shandong.
 He is most known for writing the New History of Yuan, one of the Twenty-Five Histories, and helping to lead the compilation of the Draft History of Qing.
 He was a secretary in the Qing dynasty court in its final years.